As an Indian Freelancer, what is the right way to calculate the hourly rate for client services for a sustainable workload

 So if you want to be earning 50k per month, your minimum hourly rate should be $15 per hour.

-If you are considering all the factors and if you feel your hourly rate is too high to start with, opt for removing some of the overhead like rent and other factors but as soon as you start grabbing more work, make sure you add them else they will always remain pending in your billable hours forever.
+If you are considering all the factors and if you feel your hourly rate is too high to start with, opt for removing some of the overhead, especially rent.
+However, as soon as you start grabbing more work, make sure you add them else they will always remain pending in your billable hours forever.